 Bhutan is a small, landlocked country situated in the eastern Himalayas between China and India.
-Its landscape ranges from Subtropical plains and forests in the south to subalpine forests and snowy Himalayas in the North.
+Its landscape ranges from Subtropical plains and forests in the south to subalpine forests and the snowy Himalayas in the North.
 Bhutan is a principally Buddhist country and it is recognized as the last stronghold of Mahayana Buddhism.

 There is no limitation of the tourists admitted into the country every year.
-However, in order to protect our traditions, culture and natural environment, the government has implemented strict guidelines of “High Value, Low Impact Tourism”.
-This policy is meant at attracting discerning tourists that will respect the unique culture and values of the Bhutanese people while also providing the guests with a memorable one of a kind experience.
+However, in order to protect our traditions, culture, and natural environment, the government has implemented strict guidelines of “High Value, Low Impact Tourism”.
+This policy is meant at attracting discerning tourists that will respect the unique culture and values of the Bhutanese people while also providing the guests with a memorable one-of-a-kind experience.

 The most unique feature of Bhutanese cuisine is its sharp taste.
 Chillis are an important ingredient of nearly every plate and are considered so essential that most Bhutanese people would not enjoy a meal that was not spicy.